igorkll/kiosk_firmware/README.md

 * the ability to update the system from a USB flash drive without reinstalling, through the built-in update mechanism in gnubox maker (self_update)
 * enabling/hiding the internet connection waiting display
 * enabling/hiding waiting for a website to load
+* menu for setting the RTC clock, enabling and disabling NTP, and setting the time zone
+* the ability to set an administrator password to access the settings menu
+* make the settings menu close automatically after 10 seconds of inactivity when the menu is open